Leaving a mark of God’s love in our community and the world

 3. We want to find more ways to connect with you by offering more on site, one on one interactions with people from ULC.

 Finally, we grow exponentially when you talk about us to your friends and neighbors.
-Grab and wear a temporary tattoo as a conversation starter (find them with the barista starting in September), invite someone for a coffee, or share your experience on social media.
+Grab and wear a temporary tattoo as a conversation starter (find them with the barista, coming soon), invite someone for a coffee, or share your experience on social media.
 Don’t worry about number of seats, we have more space upstairs.

 Rachel’s Choice: Iced Dirty Chai